-We have made significant progress in Stop and Search thanks to our joint action plan with West Midlands Police.
+We have made significant progress in Stop and Search thanks to a joint action plan for West Midlands Police and the Commissioner.
 Following work over a number of years, use is down and positive outcome rates, for example where someone is arrested, are up.
 Racial disproportionality is declining.
 We were pleased that we were therefore able to be a lead force in the national Best Use of Stop and Search Scheme.
 However, we can go further.

 In 2015, we will for the first time publish detailed, map-based stop and search data to give unprecedented transparency to police use of these powers.
+We will refresh the action plan and do more to make the public, particularly young people, aware of both how the police use stop and search powers and the new oversight mechanisms that are in place.